Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 }
 ```

-These would make it possible to use `result is Success` and `result is Failure` checks and get advantage of
+These changes would make it possible to use `result is Success` and `result is Failure` expressions and get advantage of
 smart casts instead of `result.isSuccess` and `result.isFailure` that are currently provided and which do not work
 with smart casts.

 **Parametrizing by the base error type**:

 If `Kotlin` adds some form of support for type parameter default values and partial type inference,
-then we can consider extending `SuccessOrFailure` class with an addition type parameter `E: Throwable` that represents
+then we can consider extending `SuccessOrFailure` class with an additional type parameter `E: Throwable` that represents
 the base class for caught exceptions.
 For example, in input/output code there may be a desire to catch only
 `IOException` and its subclasses, while aborting on any other exception using something like
 `runCatching<_, IOException> { code }` assuming that return type can be still inferred